Is Cancer Contagious?

 Marcelin AG, Calvez V, Dussaix E. KSHV after an organ transplant: Should we screen?
 Curr Top Microbiol Immunol.
 2007;312:245-262.

-National Cancer Institute.
-US National Institutes of Health.
-What You Need To Know About Cancer - An Overview.
-Accessed at www.cancer.gov/cancertopics/wyntk/overview/page3 on August 17, 2012.
+National Cancer Institute, US National Institutes of Health.
+Immunosuppression.
+Accessed at http://www.cancer.gov/about-cancer/causes-prevention/risk/immunosuppression on July 17, 2015.

 Quinlan SC, Morton LM, Pfeiffer RM, et al. Increased risk for lymphoid and myeloid neoplasms in elderly solid-organ transplant recipients.
 Cancer Epidemiol Biomarkers Prev.
 2010;19(5):1229-1237.